 This plot gives some idea of how to transform magnitudes in V,R, and I to the WFS filter, based on spectral type.

 If a wind gust larger than the following values has been reported on the LCO Weather page in the last 15 minutes, the associated pointing limits apply.
 The wind direction will be based on the LCO weather page wind rose, and will be decided by the AO operator.
 In the case of shifting winds, it does not have to be a single value, but could be a range.

 - >= 20 mph : > 90 degrees from the wind direction

 - >= 30 mph: > 120 degrees from the wind direction, and below 80 degrees elevation.

 - Rotator angle is relative to the telescope axis.
 A position of 0 is aligned with the telescope.

-- To track, use one of the three “on” rotator modes.
-Offsets can be made from an initial rotator position by request to the TO in any of these modes.
+- To track, we recommend using one of these “on” rotator modes.
+Offsets can be made from an initial rotator position by request to the T.O. in any of these modes.

 - Travel Planning